Fact-checked

 Prevention

-That duodenogastric reflux does not cause chronic diseases of the gastrointestinal tract and a significant deterioration in the state of health, its prevention is needed.
+To prevent duodenogastric reflux from becoming a cause of chronic gastrointestinal diseases and significant deterioration in health, its prevention is necessary.

-The main dietary recommendations were named above.
-It is also necessary to use a sufficient amount of water - up to two liters per day.
+The main dietary recommendations were mentioned above.
+It is also necessary to drink enough water - up to two liters per day.

-Alcohol and smoking are enemies of the digestive system and your health!
+Alcohol and smoking are enemies of the digestive organs and your health!

-It is not recommended to lie down immediately after meals, so as not to provoke retrograde movement of duodenal contents.
-Walking is very useful before going to bed, and you should sleep with a raised headboard.
+It is not recommended to lie down immediately after eating, so as not to provoke retrograde movement of duodenal contents.
+Walks before bed are very useful, and you should sleep with your head elevated.

 Forecast

-With the right approach and treatment, duodenogastric reflux can be controlled, and then the prognosis regarding its consequences and complications will be favorable.
+With the right approach and treatment, duodenogastric reflux can be managed, and then the prognosis regarding its consequences and complications will be favorable.

-And the question "duodenogastric reflux and the army" is decided by the medical board depending on the effect of casting bile in the stomach on the general state of health.
-In any case, conscripts with severe reflux pathologies are sent for examination, which results in decisions on the degree of fitness for service in the army.
+And the question of "duodenogastric reflux and the army" is decided by a medical commission depending on the effect of bile reflux into the stomach on the general health.
+In any case, conscripts with pronounced reflux pathologies are sent for examination, based on the results of which a decision is made on the degree of fitness for military service.